The Last Blossom: Production

 The film was announced by the Annecy International Animation Film Festival on May 24, 2024.
-It is produced by CLAP and directed by Baku Kinoshita, with Kazuya Konomoto writing the screenplay, both of the them worked together on Odd Taxi.
+It is produced by CLAP and directed by Baku Kinoshita, with Kazuya Konomoto writing the screenplay, both of them worked together on Odd Taxi.
 Kinoshita is designing the characters, and Cero, Shōhei Takagi, Tsubasa Hashimoto and Yū Arauchi are composing the music.
 Kaoru Kobayashi, Junki Tozuka, Hikari Mitsushima, Yoshiko Miyazaki, and Pierre Taki were cast in the lead roles.
 The film's theme song is "Moving Still Life" performed by Cero.